htvekov/hasp-docs/docs/styling.md

 You can adjust the appearance of objects by changing the foreground, background and/or border color of each object.
 Some objects allow for more complex syling, effectively changing its appearance or its sub-components.

+### Boolean
+Properties with a boolean data type accept these values and are case insensitive:

+- ON / OFF
+- 1 / 0
+- true / false

 ### Colors
 Color values can be: